getsentry/sentry-docs/src/collections/_documentation/accounts/saml2.md

 {% asset saml2-metadata-url.png %}

 ### Using Provider XML
 For this method to work, an administrator needs to provide the contents of the IdP’s generated metadata file.
-Once the contents are pasted directly into the text field, Sentry will do the rest.
-Note that Sentry.io does not require a signing certificate.
+Once the contents are pasted directly into the text field, Sentry will do the rest. _Note: Sentry.io does not require a signing certificate._

 {% asset saml2-provider-xml.png %}

 Here’s an example of what the Metadata XML contents look like.

 ```
 <md:EntityDescriptor xmlns:md="urn:oasis:names:tc:SAML:2.0:metadata" entityID="http://www.okta.com/exkf25e40eapgLtXx0h7">
 <md:IDPSSODescriptor WantAuthnRequestsSigned="false" protocolSupportEnumeration="urn:oasis:names:tc:SAML:2.0:protocol">
 <md:KeyDescriptor use="signing">